PhilLockett/PTDesigner/README.md

 CSS to render the GUI.
 Maven can be run from the command line, it resolves the dependencies and builds the application independently of an IDE.

+The intention of this application is to easily enable changes to be made to a Periodic Table layout in order to try and find an improvement to the standard layout (good luck).
+The Status tab attempts to calculate the quality of the layout, however, this is a first attempt and I'm sure there are better methods but I haven't found them.

 ## Dependencies

 I built PTDesigner with the following: